YINI-lang/YINI-spec/YINI-Specification.md

 Its design emphasizes explicit structure and human-readable syntax, while remaining formal enough to support consistent parsing and reliable tooling.
 The name *YINI* originates from "Yet another INI", reflecting its inspiration from the traditional INI format.

-There are already many established configuration formats, each with its own strengths. **YINI is not intended to replace existing formats**; it was created to explore a different balance of clarity, readability, structure, and predictability.

-The project began as a personal exploration: a search for a format that would remain more readable than JSON, more structured than traditional INI, and less dependent on indentation-sensitive rules than YAML.
+YINI grew from a concrete question: Could a configuration format be more structured than INI, more readable than JSON, and less fragile than indentation-sensitive formats like YAML?
 From that starting point, YINI gradually developed around a small set of core design goals:

 - Clarity over cleverness.
 - Readability without sacrificing structure.